-Wallis and McGrath joined forces in 2010 and now collaborate on many projects.
+Wallis and McGrath joined forces professionally and now collaborate on many projects.
 We take advantage of our diverse backgrounds in news, photojournalism, development work, travel writing and photography to bring exciting and individual stories to clients and readers the world over.

 Click on the tabs to read our individual bios.

-Li served on the Board of Directors for The World Affairs Council of New Orleans and has taught guest workshops and given presentations at the Arizona Refugee Resettlement Annual Conference, Arts in Education program at Harvard University, Peace Corps Uganda Headquarters, International School of Uganda, Syracuse University London Center and Johns Hopkins School of Advanced International Studies.
+Li served on the Board of Directors for The World Affairs Council of New Orleans and gave film and media presentations at the Arizona Refugee Resettlement Annual Conference, Arts in Education program at Harvard University, Peace Corps Uganda Headquarters, International School of Uganda, Syracuse University London Center and Johns Hopkins School of Advanced International Studies.

 As a freelance photojournalist based in Los Angeles, he covered breaking news including the BP Deepwater Horizon oil spill in the Gulf of Mexico, 2008 U.S. presidential election, the Writers Guild of America strike, U.S. subprime mortgage crisis, numerous California wildfires and NASCAR.
 His work has appeared in The New York Times, The Wall Street Journal, The Daily Telegraph, The Independent and Le Monde among other international publications, and he continues to be represented by Sipa Press Photo Agency based in New York City.

 Intrigued by the numerous examples of modernist housing in his adopted home of Los Angeles, he approached leading modernist architect, Cory Buckner, author of A. Quincy Jones (Phaidon Press, 2007), and was offered the lead photographer role in her architecture book Crestwood Hills: The Chronicle of a Modern Utopia (Hennessey & Ingalls, 2015).
 The book charts the early history of Crestwood Hills – one of the few fully realized postwar cooperative housing projects in the state of California – to contemporary times.